Information for GPs - UL Hospitals Group

-The AMAU in University Hospital Limerick (UHL) predominantly provides a rapid assessment facility for some medical patients who are acute unwell and who present to the emergency department (ED) with a GP letter.
+The AMAU in University Hospital Limerick (UHL) predominantly provides a rapid assessment facility for some medical patients who are acutely unwell and who present to the emergency department (ED) with a GP letter.

 Acute Surgical Assessment Unit (ASAU)

 The ASAU in UHL provides a rapid assessment facility for acute surgical conditions in patients such as breast, general surgical or vascular.
 Patients must be over 16 years and have been assessed by a GP or Consultant.
-The ASAU is open Monday to Friday (excluding public holidays) from 8am to 8pm.
+The ASAU is open 24/7.

 Centralised Referral Management System

 A Centralised Referral Management System for outpatient referrals is available at UL Hospitals.
-This is a secure, fast and traceable way of sending referrals to our Consultant services.
+This is a secure, fast and traceable way of sending referrals to our specialty services.

-GPs submit referrals by post or by e-referral using Healthlink.
-With Healthlink, A GP will receive an immediate alert once the referral is accessed.
+GPs may submit referrals by post or by e-referral using Healthlink.
+With Healthlink, a GP will receive an immediate alert once the referral is accessed.
 Healthlink services are free of charge to all GP practices.
-All referrals are reviewed and graded by a clinical Consultant.
+All referrals are reviewed and clinically prioritised by the receiving Specialty / Consultant.

-We accept outpatient referrals for all specialties including Dermatology National Cancer Control Programme NCCP referrals.
+Central Referrals accepts outpatient referrals for all specialties including Dermatology NCCP (National Cancer Control Programme) referrals.
 All other NCCP referrals are received directly by the relevant specialties.

-All Referrals received in Central Referrals for any other specialty are processed in accordance with agreed guidelines.
+Referrals received in Central Referrals for other Specialties are added to the Outpatient waiting list and forwarded to the relevant Consultants Secretary where they are processed in accordance with agreed guidelines.